jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ## `git checkout` Command

 This can be used to switch to a branch or restore files.
 To create and checkout a new branch all at once, you can use the `git checkout -b <new-branch-name>` command.

 ---

+## `git clone` Command

+This command is used to create a local copy of an existing remote repository.

+---